Amarillo By Morning is a rodeo ballad written by Terry Stafford and Paul Fraser. It has long been my favorite George Strait song.

 Watch George Strait and his band perform my favorite song, "Amarillo By Morning," in the last live preformance at the Houston Astrodome in 2003.

-The whining fiddle arrangement played by Gene Elders on "Amarillo By Morning" at this live performance will stay with you long after the song ends.
+The whining fiddle arrangement played by Gene Elders on "Amarillo By Morning" during this live performance will stay with you long after the song ends.

 I originally heard the song on a George Strait album purchased new in 1982.
 The album, titled "Strait from the Heart" was the second studio album released by MCA records.